Home / Blog / How to open a company in luxembourg

 How to opening a company in luxembourg

-Limited liability companies (sarl)
+Limited liability company (SARL)

-A snarl, or société à responsabilité limitée, is one of the most common business structures in Luxembourg.
-It’s suitable for small to medium-sized businesses and requires a minimum capital of €12,000.
-The liability of shareholders is limited to their contributions.
+A société à responsabilité limitée (SARL) is one of the most common structures for small and medium-sized businesses.
+It requires a minimum capital of €12,000, and the shareholders’ liability is limited to their contributions.
+This makes it a secure and flexible option for entrepreneurs looking to minimize personal financial risk.

-Joint stock companies (SA)
+Joint stock company (SA)

-General and limited partnerships (snc/cs)
+General and limited partnerships

-Sole proprietorships
+Sole proprietorship

 Branches and subsidiaries of foreign companies